Particular/docs.particular.net/nservicebus/messaging/routing.md

 Recommendations:

-- Avoid hard coding the discriminator for sending messages.
+- Avoid hard coding the discriminator when sending messages.
-- Avoid sending to a specific instances of a different logical endpoint to prevent coupling.
+- Avoid using `MakeInstanceUniquelyAddressable` for priority queues.
-- Avoid using `MakeInstanceUniquelyAddressable` for priority queues
+- Consider using [routing extendability](/nservicebus/messaging/routing-extensibility.md) for routing to specific instances.